 What is Form 10-K?

-The Form 10-K is a completely different animal.
-This is the official annual report filed with the Securities and Exchange Commission under Section 13 or 15(d) of the Securities Exchange Act of 1934.
+The Form 10-K is a completely different document.
+This is the official annual report filed with the SEC under Section 13 or 15(d) of the Securities Exchange Act of 1934.

 Purpose and Audience